 \section{Abstract}

-Video-Text Retrieval has been a hot research topic with the explosion of multimedia data on the Internet.
-Transformer for video-text learning has attracted increasing attention due to the promising performance.
-However, existing cross-modal transformer approaches typically suffer from two major limitations: 1) Limited exploitation of the transformer architecture where different layers have different feature characteristics.
-2) End-to-end training mechanism limits negative interactions among samples in a mini-batch.
+Video-Text Retrieval has been a hot research topic with the growth of multimedia data on the internet.
+Transformer for video-text learning has attracted increasing attention due to its promising performance.
+However, existing cross-modal transformer approaches typically suffer from two major limitations: 1) Exploitation of the transformer architecture where different layers have different feature characteristics is limited; 2) End-to-end training mechanism limits negative sample interactions in a mini-batch.
 In this paper, we propose a novel approach named Hierarchical Transformer (HiT) for video-text retrieval.
-HiT performs hierarchical cross-modal contrastive matching in feature-level and semantic-level to achieve multi-view and comprehensive retrieval results.
-Moreover, inspired by MoCo, we propose Momentum Cross-modal Contrast for cross-modal learning to enable large-scale negative interactions on-the-fly, which contributes to the generation of more precise and discriminative representations.
-Experimental results on three major Video-Text Retrieval benchmark datasets demonstrate the advantages of our methods.
+HiT performs Hierarchical Cross-modal Contrastive Matching in both feature-level and semantic-level, achieving multi-view and comprehensive retrieval results.
+Moreover, inspired by MoCo, we propose Momentum Cross-modal Contrast for cross-modal learning to enable large-scale negative sample interactions on-the-fly, which contributes to the generation of more precise and discriminative representations.
+Experimental results on the three major Video-Text Retrieval benchmark datasets demonstrate the advantages of our method.